Learning Outcomes

 In a fast-track personal injury claim resulting from a road traffic accident, both parties need expert medical evidence on the prognosis for the Claimant’s whiplash injury.
 What is the court likely to direct regarding expert evidence?

-Answer: The court is likely to direct that a single joint medical expert (e.g., an orthopaedic consultant) be instructed by both parties to provide a report on prognosis.
-This promotes efficiency and proportionality, consistent with the fast track's objectives.
+The court is likely to direct that a single joint medical expert be instructed by both parties to report on prognosis and the extent of injury.
+The geographical and financial context makes single instruction the most proportionate and efficient choice.

 Revision Tip

 Understand the factors the court considers when deciding whether to order a single joint expert (PD 35 para 7).
-These include proportionality (amount in dispute, complexity), whether instruction is likely to assist speedy/cost-effective resolution, and the nature of the issue (liability, causation, quantum).
+These include proportionality with reference to the value and complexity of the issue, the likelihood of a range of expert opinions, and whether the issue is technical or likely to be resolved quickly and cost-effectively via joint instruction.

 Content of Expert Reports

-- Being verified by a statement of truth.
+- Verification by a statement of truth, in the form:

 Exam Warning